MattesHinrichsen/HIP-SPH/README.md

    - Raylib
    - IMGUI
    - rlIMGUI
+2. Set the correct GPU deviceID in `Utility/hipHelper.cpp`.
+The command `rocminfo` might give you more info on the available devices.
+The used device is printed when the simulation is started.
-2. In main directory run
+3. In main directory run
    ```
    cd build
    cmake ..